Claude François: Death

-After working in Switzerland on 9 and 10 March and recording a television special for the BBC on Saturday, 11 March 1978, François returned to his Paris apartment, 46 Boulevard Exelmans, to appear, the next day, on Les Rendez-vous du Dimanche with TV host Michel Drucker.
-While taking a bath, he noticed that the light fixture was not straight on the wall; he stood up, tried to straighten it and was electrocuted.
+After recording a television special at Leysin for the BBC on 10 March 1978, François returned to his Paris apartment at 46 Boulevard Exelmans.
+He was due to appear on Les Rendez-vous du Dimanche with Michel Drucker.
+While preparing for a bath, François attempted to straighten a lightbulb in his bathroom lamp, causing him to receive a severe electric shock.
+He died in his apartment.

 His body was buried in the village of Dannemois, in the Essonne department (about 55 km south of Paris), near which Claude François owned a house where he spent his weekends.

 Legacy

-On 11 March 2000, the 22nd anniversary of his death, Place Claude-François in Paris was named in his memory; it is located right in front of the building where he died.
+On 11 March 2000, the 22nd anniversary of his death, Place Claude-François in Paris was named in his memory; it is located in front of the building where he died.

 The 2003 jukebox musical Belles belles belles is based on François' songs.

 A biographical film called Cloclo (My Way internationally) was released in March 2012 to coincide with the anniversary of his death.
 It runs two and a half hours long and stars Jérémie Renier.

 Claude François's sons, Claude Jr and Marc, have assumed the management of their father's artistic heritage over the years.

 Controversies

 A woman named Julie Bocquet maintains that François is her father.
 Fabienne, her mother, was 15 when she got pregnant.
-Others have recently come forward as well.
+She lied about her age to him and said she was a lot older.
+Others have come forward as well.
+"I like them until they're 17, 18 years old.
+After that I start to become wary.
+God only knows if I have affairs beyond 18 years old.
+Girls start to think, they're no longer natural; sometimes it even starts before that", said Claude François in an interview with a Belgian channel.